multinucliated/lower-back-pain-symptoms-dataset/README.md

-the actual labels that are been labeled in this image are :
+Some of the actual labels that are been labeled in this image are :

 ![alt text](https://github.com/multinucliated/lower-back-pain-symptoms-dataset/blob/master/2-Figure1-1.png)